 If the other driver’s insurance company contacts you, you should decline to discuss the case with them.
 It is best if you can refer them to an attorney you have already retained.
 The insurance company may try to get you to settle your claim quickly and cheaply.

 Don’t accept a settlement offer from any insurance company without first speaking to a personal injury lawyer experienced with drunk driving accident claims in Georgia.

-Millar & Mixon, LLC can assist you in a free initial legal consultation if you have been injured in a drunk driving accident in Atlanta or anywhere else in Georgia.
+The Millar Law Firm can assist you in a free initial legal consultation if you have been hit and hurt by a drunk driver in an accident in Atlanta or anywhere else in Georgia.
 If you have an insurance settlement offer, we can review it for you.
 Once we agree to take your case, we can handle all calls from insurers and others involved with your claim.

-We help drunk driving accident victims and their families from throughout the Atlanta metro area and across the state of Georgia.
+The Millar Law Firm Atlanta personal injury attorneys help drunk driving accident injury victims and their families from throughout the Atlanta metro area and any place throughout Georgia.
 For a free evaluation of your case, call us today or reach us online.